 education review // reseñas educativas

 a multi-lingual journal of book reviews

 editors: gustavo e. fischman / melissa cast-brede / gene v glass

 Supported by the Mary Lou Fulton Teachers College, Arizona State University

-January 28, 2015

-ISSN 1094-5296
+July 22, 2015 ISSN 1094-5296

-Rodríguez, L. F. (2014).
-The time is now: Understanding and responding to the black and latina/o dropout crisis in the U.S. New York, New York: Peter Lang Publishing.
+Rodríguez, Louie F. (2014) The time is now: Understanding and responding to the Black and Latina/o dropout crisis in the U.S. NY: Peter Lang Publishing.

-Pp. xxiv + 130 ISBN 978-1-4331-2373-3 Reviewed by Antonio L. Vásquez Middle Tennessee State University United States I approached this review with a keen interest in grasping the urgency of the school dropout crisis confronting Black and Latina/o youth in the United States today, a concern clearly captured in the title of the monograph.
+Pp. xxiv + 130 ISBN: 978-1-4331-2373-3

+Reviewed by Antonio L. Vásquez Middle Tennessee State University United States

+I approached this review with a keen interest in grasping the urgency of the school dropout crisis confronting Black and Latina/o youth in the United States today, a concern clearly captured in the title of the monograph.
 More importantly, I was interested in understanding what specific steps can be done as a necessary counter to this stark reality moving forward in the twenty-first century.
-My interest in this issue also stems from my own background as a first-generation college graduate from a predominantly Latina/o low-income high school, similar to what is described in this book.
+My interest in this issue also stems from my own background as a firstgeneration college graduate from a predominantly Latina/o low-income high school, similar to what is described in this book.
 Author Louie F. Rodríguez does not disappoint, and this is the kind of book that should be widely distributed, read, and applied by educators and policymakers in school districts nationwide.
-Rodríguez begins his narrative by introducing a metaphor originally developed by legal critical race scholars Lani Guinier and Gerald Torres about the use of a canary by mine workers to understand the condition of race in the United States (Guinier & Torres, 2003).
-The singing of the canary determines the level of toxicity in the air, which alerts the workers to then vacate the mine.